conestack/cone.app/docs/source/plugins.rst

 For each plugin registered in the
-:doc:`Application Configuration <configuration>` ``.ini`` file, a ``configure.zcml`` file must be provided which may contain ZCML directives, e.g.
+:doc:`Application Configuration <configuration>` ``.ini`` file, a ``configure.zcml`` file can be provided containing ZCML directives, e.g.

 .. code-block:: xml